-What to do when you don’t know where to start with managing your money
+What to do when you don’t know where to even start with budgeting your money

 1. Manage your expectations

 This might be the toughest pill to swallow, but it’s essential.
 No one is born knowing how to budget, and everyone learns and makes mistakes.
-(They too probably had to go through budgeting 101, just like you!)
+(They too probably had to research beginning budget plan info, just like you!)
 Guess What?
 You’re going to make mistakes, and you’re going to be mad at yourself for them.
 It’s okay; this is how we learn.

 It may take you three months to find your groove.
 What is important is that you don’t give up or think that you’ve failed and that you’ll never get it!
-You will trust me.
+Trust me, you will eventually “get it.”

 3. Get your resources together

 First, you need your past credit card or debit card statements so that you can see your spending habits.
 You’ll be categorizing your charges into budget categories to make it easier.

 Secondly, you need a calculator, and it’s probably a safe bet to say that you have a phone, so you’ve covered.